+The following article provides an outline for C# OR Operator.
 C# OR Operator is a simple, modern, general-purpose, object-oriented programming language developed by Microsoft within its .NET initiative led by Anders Hejlsberg.
 C# is a programming language based on C and C++ programming languages.
 Features like supporting exception handling, multiple types of polymorphism, and separation of interfaces from implementations combined with its powerful development tools, multi-platform support, and generics, make C# a good choice for many types of software development projects.
 C# is used in essentially all of Microsoft products.
-It is mainly used for developing desktop applications and, more recently, Windows 8/10 applications.
-It is also a part of .NET so it is used alongside languages like ASP in web development and apps.
+However, it is mainly used for developing desktop applications and, more recently, Windows 8/10 applications.
+It is also a part of .NET, so it is used alongside languages like ASP in web development and apps.
 According to a survey stack overflow, below is a chart with the user statistics percentage by the language.
 The below numbers are the response of professional developers.

-In this article, we discuss the C# OR operator and compare and differentiate both C# logical and conditional OR operators.
+This article discusses the C# OR operator and compares and differentiates both C# logical and conditional OR operators.